Aliases for MYH3 Gene

 MYH3 (Myosin Heavy Chain 3) is a Protein Coding gene.
-Diseases associated with MYH3 include Arthrogryposis, Distal, Type 2B and Arthrogryposis, Distal, Type 8.
-Among its related pathways are Vesicle-mediated transport and Cardiac conduction.
+Diseases associated with MYH3 include Arthrogryposis, Distal, Type 2A and Arthrogryposis, Distal, Type 8.
+Among its related pathways are Vesicle-mediated transport and Tight junction.
 GO annotations related to this gene include calmodulin binding and motor activity.
 An important paralog of this gene is MYH2.

 UniProtKB/Swiss-Prot for MYH3 Gene

 Myosins are a large family of motor proteins that share the common features of ATP hydrolysis (ATPase enzyme activity), actin binding and potential for kinetic energy transduction.
 Originally isolated from muscle cells, almost all eukaryotic cells are known to contain myosins.